 Fluency, but Make It Sound Good

-How I've built i·CANTO — a multilingual lyric learning engine that turns music into memory, powered by GPT-4o and a little poetic engineering.
+How I built a multilingual lyric learning engine that turns music into memory, powered by GPT-4o and a little poetic engineering.

 Before I ever wrote a line of code for i·CANTO, I wrote lyrics.
 Before I cared about LLMs, I memorized verses.
 And before I could conjugate verbs in Spanish, I could belt the chorus of “Ahora Te Puedes Marchar” like I meant it.